 Commercial Liability Limits

-If you are a New York business owner and have a business liability policy you may be wondering, what is the difference between the two limits you so on your insurance policy.
+If you are a New York business owner and have a business liability insurance policy, you may be wondering, what is the difference between the two limits you see on your insurance policy.

-The liability insurance policy you carry will be split into two different coverage limits, per occurrence/claim or per aggregate.
+The liability insurance policy you carry will have two different coverage limits,

 Per Occurrence Limit